EFWob/RetroRadio/README.md

 ## Bluetooth
 ### BT limitations
 The ESP32 does not seam to support both network access and bluetooth at the same time.
 As a result, you can not access the Web-interface in BT mode.
-The decision to switch to BT (or to default radio) is done at startup (after either Power On, HW or SW reset).
+The decision to switch to BT (or to default radio) is done at startup (after either Power On, HW- or SW-reset).
 To switch from one mode to another requires also a reset.
 Mechanisms have been implemented to make that switch as smooth as possible.

 The next limitation is that the BT libraries require quite some flash space.
 As a result, you have to change the partition layout to increase the flash size for the app.
 I have one example in this repository (see [etc/radio4MB_bigApp.csv](etc/radio4MB_bigApp.csv)) that keeps the NVS- and FS-partition and doubles the size of the app by getting rid of the space used for OTA updates (compared with [etc/radio4MB_default.csv](etc/radio4MB_default.csv))